Senator Menendez to vote against Pompeo as secretary of state

 Pompeo can still be confirmed by the full Senate without the committee’s support.

-However, he would be the first secretary of state nominee, at least since such votes were made public in 1925, not to win the panel’s backing, weakening him as he goes into the job even if he is confirmed.
-And even his backers say they expect he would at best be confirmed by a narrow margin.
+However, he would be the first secretary of state nominee, at least since votes were made public in 1925, not to win the panel’s backing, weakening him even if he is confirmed.
+Even his backers say they expect he would at best be confirmed by a narrow margin.

-One committee Republican - Senator Rand Paul - has said he opposes Pompeo, so he would need the backing of at least one Democrat to get a majority of votes on the committee, which has 11 Republicans and 10 Democrats.
+One committee Republican - Senator Rand Paul - opposes Pompeo, so he would need at least one Democrat to get a majority of votes on the committee, which has 11 Republicans and 10 Democrats.

-At least seven other committee Democrats have already announced they oppose Pompeo, and none has announced support.
+Nine of the 10 Democrats have announced they oppose Pompeo, and none has announced support.
+The last Democrat, Senator Chris Coons said on Tuesday he was still making up his mind.

 Every committee Democrat also opposed the nomination of Trump’s first secretary of state, Rex Tillerson.

-Trump nominated Pompeo, with whom he had developed a rapport during his year leading the CIA, as secretary of state last month when he abruptly fired Tillerson, the former Exxon Mobil chief executive.
+Trump nominated Pompeo, who developed a rapport with Trump while leading the CIA, as secretary of state last month when he abruptly fired Tillerson, the former Exxon Mobil chief executive.

-Tillerson had been secretary of state for just over a year.
-He often seemed to differ with Trump on foreign policy matters, and was criticized by members of Congress for failing to work with them closely enough.
+Tillerson often seemed to differ from Trump on foreign policy.
+He was criticized by lawmakers for failing to work closely with them.

 Reporting by Patricia Zengerle and Doina Chiacu; Editing by Jeffrey Benkoe and Bernadette Baum